Chicago Socialist Party

-The Chicago Socialist Party (CSP) is the local chapter of the Socialist Party USA in Chicago, Illinois and traces its origins back to the Cook County Socialist Party and the Socialist Party of America.
+The Chicago Socialist Party (CSP) is the local chapter of the Socialist Party USA in Chicago, Illinois, and traces its origins back to the Cook County Socialist Party and the Socialist Party of America.
 It is a democratic socialist organization that supports numerous progressive and radical causes in an effort to help build a broad-based, multi-tendency socialist movement.

 During the early years of the Socialist Party of America, the Chicago Socialist Party was one of the strongest locals in the country.

 Early years

 According to records at the University of Illinois at Chicago Library: "The Cook County Socialist Party was founded in 1896 as a response to the Pullman strike in Chicago.
 It held its first convention two years later.
 In 1901 it joined with other socialists parties in the state to form the Socialist Party of Illinois.
 The state party affiliated with the national party and its leader Eugene Debs and grew in membership throughout the first two decades of the twentieth century but declined after World War One."

+The club was given a flag in 1895.
+The banner was described as being 2 sided flag with one side having a plain red field, the other bearing the inscription: "Socialistic Labor party of Chicago."
+Earlier flags used by Socialist in the city were modified American flags, one was bearing a skull and crossed bones while the other had a yellow cross beneath the stars.

 After the Socialist Party unified in 1901, prominent socialist activists contended for control of Chicago Socialist Party; these included Algie Martin Simons, Barney Berlyn, Thomas J. Morgan and Seymour Stedman.